Welcome to Mr. Holden's Website!

 Students in swim class will need to bring a swimsuit, goggles, towel, and a bag to carry their gear to and from class.

-If you have any questions or would like to speak with me about your student please contact me at the above phone number or-mail address.
+If you have any questions or would like to speak with me about your student please contact me by e-mail address. [email protected]

 PE / Swim Instructor